Skip to main content

 • drink cool drinks to soothe the throat

-• take paracetamol or ibuprofen (don't give aspirin to children under 16)
+• take paracetamol or ibuprofen (don't give aspirin to children under 16 years of age)

 • gargle with warm salty water (children shouldn't try this)